elemental/Elemental/doc/source/blas-like/level2.rst

 :math:`x := \mbox{op}(A)^{-1} x`, where :math:`\mbox{op}(A)` is either
 :math:`A`, :math:`A^T`, or :math:`A^H`, and :math:`A` is treated an either a
-lower or upper triangular matrix, depending upon `uplo`. :math:`A` can also be treated as implicitly having a unit diagonal if `diagonal` is set to ``UNIT``.
+lower or upper triangular matrix, depending upon `uplo`. :math:`A` can also be treated as implicitly having a unit-diagonal if `diag` is set to ``UNIT``.

-.. cpp:function:: void Trsv( UpperOrLower uplo, Orientation orientation, Diagonal diagonal, const Matrix<F>& A, Matrix<F>& x )
+.. cpp:function:: void Trsv( UpperOrLower uplo, Orientation orientation, UnitOrNonUnit diag, const Matrix<F>& A, Matrix<F>& x )

    The serial implementation (templated over the datatype).

-.. cpp:function:: void Trsv( UpperOrLower uplo, Orientation orientation, Diagonal diagonal, const DistMatrix<F,MC,MR>& A, DistMatrix<F,MC,MR>& x )
+.. cpp:function:: void Trsv( UpperOrLower uplo, Orientation orientation, UnitOrNonUnit diag, const DistMatrix<F,MC,MR>& A, DistMatrix<F,MC,MR>& x )

    The distributed implementation (templated over the datatype).